mas-bandwidth/netcode/STANDARD.md

 This is referred to as the _encrypted private connect token data_.

 The public portion of the connect token is not encrypted.
+It provides the client with information it needs to connect to the dedicated server.

-Some duplication is necessary because the client does not know the shared private key (by design), and thus cannot read the encrypted private connect token data.
+Some duplication is necessary because the client doesn't know the shared private key (by design), and therefore cannot read the encrypted private connect token data.

-The public and private portions combine to form a _connect token_:
+Together the public and private portions form a _connect token_:

     [version info] (13 bytes)       // "NETCODE 1.00" ASCII with null terminator.
     [protocol id] (uint64)          // 64 bit value unique to this particular game/application